houen/RFEasy/README.md

 **Note:** This example does not set a custom Handshaking protocol.
 Please also see Handshaking section, and (slightly) more advanced example below.

-Grab a cofffe.
+Grab a cofffe!
+Pat yourself one the back.
 The above two sketches is everything you need to have two Arduino's talking to each other.
+You should add a little handshaking though.
+Should take about a minute more.

 ## Installation
 - [Download as a zip file](https://github.com/houen/RFEasy/archive/master.zip), or Git clone this github repository in your Arduino Library folder.
 See the official guide on [Installing Additional Arduino Libraries](http://arduino.cc/en/Guide/Libraries) for more details.